-Gambling is a very popular subject and there are a plethora of movies and documentaries on it.
-People do seem to forget, however, that some books are actually based on real-life events and even though they are fiction, their backstories tell a specific tale.
+Gambling is a very popular subject and lots of things are written about it, from blogs on the internet to movies and documentaries.
+Even though you can learn about gambling on sites that have a review of Betfair and/or other bookmakers, there are actually other ways that are much more interesting.
+Some books are actually based on real-life events and even though they are fiction, their backstories tell a specific tale.
 Here are some interesting books which you can read, about gambling and casinos, which also have great backstories.

 The Gambler – Fyodor Dostoyevsky